 The basics of innovative digital engineering

 When you arrive at Télécom Paris, you will find small classes made up of students from preparatory classes for Grandes Écoles, admitted through the Mines-Ponts joint competitive entrance exam, students from university training programs (Bachelor’s degrees, Master 1 programs, technology degrees), as well as students from École polytechnique, École Normale Supérieure and international students in your second and third years.
-The 1st year of the program consists of a core curriculum for all students on the Paris-Saclay campus.

 - Acquire basic knowledge in scientific and technical disciplines which is essential for Télécom engineers